 Transcribed by P. W. P. Carlyon-Britton.

-Published 1900 by Privately printed for the Parish Register Society in London.
+Published 1900.
+Privately printed for the Parish Register Society in London.

 - County: Gloucestershire